Skip to content

 Defences to Trade Mark Infringement

-You can rely on several defences if somebody accuses you of trade mark infringement.
-We will explain each of them below.
+You can rely on several defences if someone accuses you of trademark infringement.
+We will explain each below.

 Use of Another Registered Trade Mark